mikeperry-tor/vanguards/README_SECURITY.md

 adversary class.

 For statistics on how long the first two attacks take, please see [our analysis of our parameter choices](https://github.com/asn-d6/vanguard_simulator/wiki/Optimizing-vanguard-topologies).

+The network adversary can determine that a specific onion service is running this addon by observing how that onion service behaves.
+In particular, it can attempt one of the attacks that this addon defends against, and see if the onion service closes circuits in response.
+In these cases, log lines will be emitted by this addon at NOTICE level or above.

 The network adversary may be able to guess that you are using a particular Guard by attacking that guard.
 If that guard goes down or becomes slower, they